xet7/beryldb/README.md

 This README is a brief introduction to Beryl.
 For extended information, you can visit our full documentation site at [beryl.dev](https://docs.beryl.dev/).

+**Note:** This is an experimental/learning project and is not intended to be used in a production setting.

 ![Logo](https://docs.beryl.dev/img/smaller.png??)

 ## What is Beryl?